flyerhzm/eager_group/README.md

     SELECT "posts".* FROM "posts";
     SELECT AVG("comments"."rating") AS average_comments_rating, post_id AS post_id FROM "comments" WHERE "comments"."post_id" IN (1, 2, 3) GROUP BY post_id;

-It supports Rails 4.x and Rails 5.x
+It supports Rails 4.x, Rails 5.x and Rails 6.x

 ## Installation